danielsand/of-challenge/README.md

 Example: http://simpleservice.ofc/live

-TODO: if time - make this automatic via bash kungfo

 ## Local K8S setup

 Minikube with KVM - docker gave me network trouble :/ and i dont wanted to waste more time to fix the docker overlay network.